What is legionellosis?

 Legionnaires' disease can have symptoms like many other forms of pneumonia, so it can be hard to diagnose at first.

-Symptoms of Legionnaires' disease can include: fever, chills, and cough.
-Other symptoms are: muscle aches, headache, tiredness, loss of appetite, confusion and, occasionally, diarrhea.
+Symptoms of Legionnaires' disease can include fever, chills, and cough.
+Other symptoms include muscle aches, headache, fatigue, loss of appetite, confusion and, occasionally, diarrhea.
 Chest x-rays usually show pneumonia.
-Symptoms usually appear 2 to 14 days after exposure to Legionella bacteria.
+Symptoms usually appear 2 to 10 days after exposure to Legionella bacteria.

 How is legionellosis diagnosed?

 Diagnosis of Legionnaires' disease and Pontiac fever requires special tests not routinely performed for people with pneumonia or fever.
 A doctor must consider the possibility of legionellosis to order the right tests.
 The most useful tests detect the bacteria in sputum or find Legionella antigens in urine samples.
 Another test compares antibody levels to Legionella in two blood samples obtained 3 to 6 weeks apart.

 How serious is legionellosis and what is the treatment?

 Legionnaires' disease can be very serious and can cause death but most cases can be treated successfully with antibiotics, and otherwise healthy people usually recover from the infection.